What is an Endoscopic Third Ventriculostomy?

 After the Procedure

-Your child will recover in Post Anesthesia Care Unit (PACU) after surgery.
-Your doctor will update you on how your child is doing and you can join your child in the PACU.
+Your child will recover in Post Anesthesia Care Unit (PACU) or Pediatric ICU (PICU) after surgery.
+Your doctor will update you on how your child is doing and staff will let you know when you can join your child in the PACU or ICU room.

-After your child is awake and alert, they will go to their hospital room.
-Children typically stay in the hospital for 2-3 days and can go home once the doctor feels the surgery was effective and they are:
+Children typically stay in the hospital for two to three days and can go home once the surgeon feels the surgery was effective and when:

-- Able to get out of bed and walk around safely
+- They are able to get out of bed and walk around safely.

 Caring for Your Child After Procedure

-Wash your child's incision every day with a mild shampoo or soap and water.
-Your child may return to school or daycare 10-14 days after surgery, depending on how they feel.
+Wash your child's incision every day with Johnson's® baby shampoo and water.
+Your child may return to school or daycare after cleared at post op visit.